DataResearchLabs/my_test_case_manager/README.md

 <br>

 #### Status Values
-There are six possible status values available in the status dropdown as shown below:<br>
+There are six possible status values available in the status dropdown show in the image on the left below.
+Each status value has conditional formatting applied to set it to an appropriate color.
+In the sample screenshot below, each value is displayed with a brief description of how to use each.
 <img align="left" src="img/img_08_status_dropdown.png" width="58">
-Each status value has conditional formatting applied to set it to an appropriate color.<br><br>
-In the sample screenshot below, each value is displayed with a brief description of how to use each.

 <img src="img/img_07_status_values.png" width="792"><br>
 <br>